 And I don't think it's possible to fully script this stuff.

-Well, you'll have to check out some more of his videos, but it's basically this idea that you know the ancients lived in the United States and they lived across the world, and um all the magnificent buildings and things that you see were you know, ancient power plants and things like that.
+Well, you'll have to check out some more of his videos, but it's basically this idea that, you know, ancients lived in the United States and they lived across the world.

-Um, it's not a coincidence that even though the pyramids found across the planet have a lot of similarities.
+It's not a coincidence that even though the pyramids found across the planet have a lot of similarities.

 I think there's something to that.

-I think it's obvious we're being lied to about what technology and advanced civilizations existed on the planet in in years past.
+I think it's obvious we're being lied to about what technology and advanced civilizations existed on the planet in years past.

 No doubt we're being lied to about that.